-This is what a 2014 report by Bridgestreet calls the “Bleisure Traveller”.
-So, our business person makes the most of each travel opportunity instead of jumping on the first available plane/train back home.
+A 2014 report by Bridgestreet calls this kind of business traveller the “Bleisure Traveller”.
+The millennial business person makes the most of each travel opportunity instead of jumping on the first available plane/train back home.

 He/she relishes the opportunity to discover a new city and makes every effort to stay on after a business trip.
 These trips will last for at least a day or two, or if possible, a long weekend.

 The bleisure traveller and the employer understand that staying on after a business trip helps to unwind following often stressful business meetings.
 The flexibility to stay on also creates a stronger bond and loyalty between employee and employer.

 The millennial bleisure traveller (unless he/she works for Goldman Sachs) stays in hotels with a budget of £50-150/night, plus an extra £35/day for food allowance.
 The budget for short haul flights often only allows Ryanair, Easyjet and BA or equivalent in each geographic region.

 The millennial business traveller uses frequent flyer programs and is also a member of at least one or two hotel loyalty programs.

 He or she also pays using hotel or airline credit cards to take advantage of opportunities to accumulate free flights or rooms, provided by frequent business trips.
 These points will then pay for extended stays during bleisure holidays.